Jatropha biodiesel in India: Implementation

 Dr. Abdul Kalam, the 11th President of India, was one of the strong advocates of Jatropha cultivation for the production of bio-diesel, citing the suitability of a large amount of wasteland in India for the cultivation of the plant.

 The Government of India announced a National Biofuel Policy in 2008 that anticipated that around 20% of the country's domestic diesel demand would be met by biofuels including Jatropha-based fuels.
 Circa 2010, the State Bank of India signed a Memorandum of Understanding with D1 Mohan, a joint venture of D1 Oils plc, to loan around 1.3 billion rupees to farmers in India for the cultivation of Jatropha, with the proviso that farmers would be able to pay the loans back by using the profits of selling the Jatropha seeds to D1 Mohan.

 Indian Railways

 In 2005, the Indian Railways announced plans to plant Jatropha trees on semi-arid land outside of railway stations in India as a part of its plans to make those lands commercially viable and to generate bio-diesel for use in its vehicles.
 At the time, the railways was facing diesel purchasing costs of around ₹4,000 crore on diesel alone and was seeking to reduce cost burdens.

 Southern India

 Andhra Pradesh

 Andhra Pradesh has entered into a formal agreement with Reliance Industries for Jatropha planting.
 The company has selected 200 acre of land at Kakinada to grow jatropha for high quality bio-diesel fuel.

 Kerala

-As of 2006, Kerala is planning a massive Jatropha planting campaign.
+As of 2006, Kerala planned a massive Jatropha planting campaign.